Skip to Content

 7. Linden tree, also known as Tilia

-The delicate, bell-like yellow flowers of the linden tree are a magnet for bees.
+The delicate, bell-like yellow flowers of the Linden tree attract bees.
 The flowers taste like honey.
-Linden trees bloom in early summer, when other sources of nectar and pollen have gone to seed.
+Linden trees bloom in early summer when other sources of nectar and pollen have gone to seed.
 After its flowering season, the linden tree provides dense shade all summer.

-Linden trees grow about 2 feet (60 cm) every year, up to 50 to 80 feet (16 to 26 meters) tall.
-Linden trees don’t do well in areas with heavy air pollution.
+Linden trees grow about 2 feet (60 cm) every year and can reach 50 to 80 feet (16 to 26 meters) tall.
+However, they don’t do well in areas with heavy air pollution.

 8. Sargent cherry